By Roger C.

 So, that’s the “what happened” part.
 What’s it like now?

 To date, forty-six articles have been published on this website, and these have been written, remarkably, by twenty-two different people.
-These writers are from two continents (Europe and North America), and over a dozen cities from London, England through New York, New York and Toronto, Ontario and Minneapolis, Minnesota to Austin, Texas and Los Angeles, California.
+These writers are from two continents (Europe and North America), and over a dozen cities (London, England and Toronto, Canada through to New York and Minneapolis and Austin and Los Angeles, United States).

 Let’s take a quick scan of just some of these posts: